|Course coordinator(s)||dr. DZ Machado de Sousa|

 - study literature and tutorials;

-- work on tutorial assignments and answer to a questionnaire for each assignment;
+- work on tutorial assignments and answer to a questionnaire for the biweekly assignment;

-- perform several practical experiments and answer a questionnaire for each experiment.
+- perform several practical experiments and answer a questionnaire for the biweekly experiment.

 - written test with open questions and multiple choice questions (60%);